Kelly Butler: Arizona Cardinals

 On July 24, 2008, Butler signed with the Arizona Cardinals.
 However, on August 30, he, along with 21 others were released by the Cardinals final cuts of training camp.

 Winnipeg Blue Bombers

 On March 19, 2010, it was announced that Butler had signed with the Winnipeg Blue Bombers.
 After two seasons with the Blue Bombers, he announced his retirement on March 12, 2012.

-Personal life

-Butler and his wife have one daughter.
-They reside in Winnipeg.